HudsonNock/Air-Hockey-Sim/README.md

   ![](docs/IMG_20251113_114357875~2.jpg)

   This causes the mallet’s height to vary across the table.
 Since the mallet is positioned to avoid touching the surface to avoid friction, this bend in the beam makes it possible for the **puck to be trapped under the malelt** when it is on the sides.
 Rapid belt tension changes also introduce **vertical vibration** and significant **audible noise** as the carriage impacts the table.
-  *(include image)*

 - **Table is not rectangular** — The table is not a perfect rectangle, with the width changing by around 4 mm.
 This causes more variation in the puck dynamics as the simulation assumes it is a rectangle.